 - cross-program invocations

 For cross-program invocations, the programs invoked inherit the budget of their parent.
-If an invoked program consume the budget or exceeds a bound the entire invocation chain is halted.
+If an invoked program consumes the budget or exceeds a bound, the entire invocation chain and the parent are halted.

 The current compute budget can be found in the Renec SDK.